-Redevelopment activities in Downtown Garland continues with the relocation of the Landmark Museum (the former Santa Fe depot) and railcar to a greenspace area currently referred to as the Walnut Pedestrian Corridor.
-The area will be developed south of Walnut Street between Glenbrook Drive and Fifth Street along the DART rail line, and will better showcase both structures with more prominent placement.
+Redevelopment activities in Downtown Garland achieved an important milestone on Saturday, May 31 as City officials celebrated the reopening of the Landmark Museum (the former Santa Fe depot) and the dedication of Heritage Crossing, a greenspace area and pedestrian corridor south of Walnut Street between Glenbrook Drive and Fifth Street along the DART rail line.
+This prominent placement will better showcase Garland's historic assets.

 The depot was designated as a Texas Historic Landmark in 1974.
 The Texas Historic Commission has approved the City’s request to relocate the depot to the Landmark Depot Crossing just south of the DART rail line (Dallas, Garland & Northeastern Railroad) in honor of Garland’s rail history.
 The Santa Fe depot will continue as the Landmark Museum, housing Garland-specific historical artifacts and documents.

 Two historic houses (Pace and Lyles) are associated with the downtown redevelopment project.
 The Pace House has been turned over to private ownership and will be relocated to the newly-designated Travis College Hill Historic District.
 Meanwhile, plans are underway to relocate the Lyles House to Heritage Crossing.
 The 1910 Pullman railcar is already located in Heritage Crossing.
 Exterior refurbishment of the railcar will begin this summer.